nathanfonbuena/python-algorithms/hacker_rank/README.md

-All functions in this file are solutions to problems on hacker rank.
+#All files in this folders are solutions to problems on hacker rank.